ARMmbed/mbed-targets/README.md

 - `<major>.<minor>.<patch>`

-Beta releases are used to give early access to new functionality, for testing and to get feedback on experiment features.
+Beta releases are used to give early access to new functionality, for testing and to get feedback on experimental features.
 As such these releases may not be stable and should not be used for production.
 Additionally any interfaces introduced in a beta release may be removed or changed without notice.
-For beta releases the version will look as follows:
+For **beta** releases the version will look as
+follows:

-- `<major>.<minor>.<patch>b<build_number>`
+- `<major>.<minor>.<patch>-beta.<pre-release-number>`

 ## Installation